-As a Mod Recruit, you will be on probation, usually around 2 to 3 months, depending on how long you have been at Satly Zombies.
+As a Mod Recruit, you will be on probation, usually around 2 to 3 months, depending on how long you have been at Salty Zombies.
 During this time, you will have access to the RUST tickets and help the community with any issues they might have.
-If you are unsure how to answer a ticket, just respond as soon as possible, letting them know an Admin will get to them as quickly as possible.
+If you are unsure how to answer a ticket, just respond as soon as possible, letting them know a staff member will get to them as quickly as possible.

 Commands specific to Mod Recruits